SpatialDays/stac-generator/README.md

 #### `metadata_url` (Optional)

 - **Type**: String
 - **Description**: The `metadata_url` key is an optional field that contains the URL pointing to the metadata document associated with the STAC item.
 If `metadata` is not provided, the service will attempt to fetch the metadata content from this URL.
-This key can also be used in conjunction with the `metadata` key to provide both the embedded metadata content within the STAC record and a link to the original metadata file.
+This key can also be used in conjunction with the `metadata` key to provide both the embedded metadata content within the STAC record and a link to the original metadata fwile.
 This is useful for cases where it's important to include the metadata content directly and also provide a reference to the original metadata document.
 - **Restrictions**: This key is only applicable when using a parser that is designed to support it.
 The URL must be an HTTP or HTTPS URL pointing to a JSON metadata file.
 - **Use Case**: When the metadata is available through an HTTP(S) URL and needs to be automatically fetched, or when it is important to include both metadata content and a reference to the original metadata document.
 - **Example**: `"metadata_url": "https://example.com/path/to/metadata.json"`